 - "The 310-horsepower, 4.6-liter V8 is totally adequate for lighter duties, while the 381-horsepower, 5.7-liter V8 is up for almost any task (yes, it even pulled the Space Shuttle over a bridge).
 The 270-horsepower V6 has acceptable performance in regular-cab models, but its capability declines with the added weight of double-cab setups." -- Kelley Blue Book

 - "It's hard not to recommend the Tundra, but the Silverado does feel a little more surefooted when towing close to its maximum payload." -- AutoTrader

 Next Steps: Toyota Tundra

-- Find low financing rates for the Toyota Tundra
+- View the best prices for the 2014 Toyota Tundra

 - See Full Size Pickup Trucks rankings